Oman - Tips

 Climate: Hot and humid along the coast; hot and dry in the interior;

-monsoon in the far
+summer monsoon in the far

 south.